 LumoPro LP180 Speedlight: Full Walk-Thru

-Short version: The LP180 is rock-solid, with a near-perfect feature set for lighting photographers.
+Short version: The LP180 is rock-solid, with a near-perfect feature set for lighting photographers for under $150.
 It's the first flash that I actually prefer over a Nikon SB-800.

 Long version: below.